 - Hardened Concrete Lab

-CEE, in conjunction with Oak Ridge National Laboratory (ORNL), has constructed three large concrete specimens to research the effects of stress confinement on the development of damage in concrete structures due to ASR.
-The research team extends a call for participation to provide multiple opportunities to test a wide array of Non-Destructive Evaluation methods.
+CEE, in conjunction with Oak Ridge National Laboratory, has constructed three large concrete specimens to research the effects of stress confinement on the development of damage in concrete structures due to ASR.